Johnny Dyani: Biography

 Dyani was born (3 years before the establishment of Apartheid) and grew up in Duncan Village, East London, in the Buffalo City Metropolitan Municipality, eastern Cape Province of South Africa.

 In the early 1960s, he was a member of South Africa's first integrated jazz band, The Blue Notes, with Mongezi Feza on trumpet, Dudu Pukwana on alto saxophone, Nikele Moyake on tenor saxophone, Chris McGregor on piano, and Louis Moholo on drums.
 In 1964, the band fled South Africa to seek musical and political freedom.
 Moholo explained, "We were rebels and we were trying to run away from this apartheid thing.
 We rebelled against the apartheid regime that whites and blacks couldn't play together.
 We stood up."

 In 1966, Dyani toured Argentina with Steve Lacy's quartet.
 Lacy, Rava, Dyani and Moholo recorded The Forest and the Zoo.

-In 1971, Dyani formed his own group Earthquake Power, and in 1972 co-founded Xaba with fellow Blue Note Mongezi Feza and Turkish percussionist Okay Temiz.
+In 1971, Dyani formed his own group Earthquake Power, and in 1972 co-founded Xaba with fellow Blue Note member Mongezi Feza and Turkish percussionist Okay Temiz.

 Performing widely throughout Europe, Dyani moved to Copenhagen, Denmark, in the early 1970s, to live with his wife, and about ten years later to Sweden, recording many albums under his own name.
 He recorded with Dollar Brand (Abdullah Ibrahim), Don Cherry, Steve Lacy, David Murray, Joseph Jarman, Clifford Jarvis, Don Moye, Han Bennink, Brotherhood of Breath, Mal Waldron, Pierre Dørge and many others.

 Dyani died suddenly in 1986 after a performance in West Berlin.